Understanding Gold IRA Physical Possession: Can You Hold It?

 Setting Up a Gold IRA

-To establish a Gold IRA, you’ll need a custodian—a company specializing in managing self-directed IRAs.
+To establish a Gold IRA, you’ll need a custodian—a company specializing in managing self-directed IRAs (here’s a list of the top gold IRA companies).
 This custodian will oversee the legal and logistical aspects of your investment, ensuring that your gold meets IRS purity standards and is safely stored in an approved depository.

 The gold in your IRA must be at least 99.5% pure, ensuring the value of your investment remains high.
 The same purity standards apply to silver (99.9%), platinum, and palladium.
 These stringent requirements are designed to maintain the integrity of the retirement system, ensuring that your precious metals hold their value over time.